 Dion's Wednesday ETF Winners and Losers

-Gold miners aren't the only ones heading lower though.
-The Global X Silver Miners ETF (SIL) is also taking a hit.
+Gold miners are not the only precious metal producers heading lower, however.
+The Global X Silver Miners ETF (SIL) is also declining.